-Projects that are entered in the following postcodes must be entered into the ACT Awards Program 2600-
+Projects that are entered in the following postcodes must be entered into the ACT Awards Program 2600-2623, 2902-2914.

-2623, 2902-2914.
 Projects outside of these postcodes must be entered into NSW Awards Program.
 Refer to map.

-Following completion of your online entry, please submit the following to the ACT Chapter by Monday 26 February 2024 (5:00pm AEDT).
+Following completion of your online entry, please submit the following to the ACT Chapter.